spycherf/mercenaries/README.md

 Any feedback on this game is greatly appreciated!
 Get in touch with me @sprotch on Discord.

-## Other card games
+## Other games inspried by the Warcraft franchise

+- [Creeps](https://github.com/spycherf/creeps), a single-player card game
-[Elementals](https://github.com/spycherf/elementals), a single-player card game also inspired by Warcraft
+- [Elementals](https://github.com/spycherf/elementals), another single-player card game